Workers' and Peasants' Inspection of East Germany: ABI committees

 The ABI was led by the ABI Committee (Komitee der Arbeiter- und Bauern-Inspektion), which first met on 31 May 1963 and initially had 26 members.
 The ABI Committee, analogously to the SED Central Committee, was supported by an apparatus with full-time employees that included different inspectorates for each sector of the East German economy.
+The ABI Committee was located in East Berlin, Clara-Zetkin-Strasse 93 (now Dorotheenstraße), in the same building that also housed the East German Ministry of Justice.

 The Committee had similarly organized subordinate bodies in the East German ministries, Bezirke, districts, localities and industrial combines.
 Later, ABI committees were also set up in large agricultural cooperatives and at universities.
 In total, there were around 21,000 ABI committees by 1979.
 All of these were additionally subordinate to the corresponding SED party organizations.

 The leading positions in the ABI Committee and in the Bezirk and district committees were filled exclusively with nomenklatura cadres selected by the Central Committee of the SED or the Bezirk SED leaderships.
 In 1969, the ABI staff included 677 full-time employees, all members of the SED, of which at least 143 worked in the ABI Committee apparatus.
 At this time, the ABI additionally had 119,000 volunteers.
 The number of volunteers grew to 180,000 in 1975, 200,000 in 1979, and as many as 280,000 in 1988.

 Leadership

 The ABI Committee was led by a chairman who held ministerial rank.
 The first chairman was Heinz Matthes, former economic secretary of the Bezirk Dresden SED.
-He retired for health reasons in late 1977 and was replaced by his state secretary Albert Stief, who served as chairman until resigning during the Peaceful Revolution.
+He retired for health reasons in late 1977 and was replaced by his state secretary Albert Stief, who served as chairman until resigning during the Peaceful Revolution "for health and age reasons".
+Both Matthes and Stief were full members of the SED Central Committee during their respective tenures.